Working in the heat, how do you manage?!

 • adjust clothing regulations

 Employers may enforce clothing regulations as long as these regulations are reasonable.
 An arrangement regarding clothing regulations is established between the employer and employee.
-The law does not regulate this.
+The law doesn't regulate this.

 Need help?

-If your employer does not do enough to keep work in the heat safe and bearable (see tips below as well), you can seek assistance from the Dutch Labour Inspectorate or the occupational health service.
+If your employer does insufficient to keep work in the heat safe and bearable (see tips below as well), you can seek help from the Dutch Labour Inspectorate or the occupational health service.

 Tips for temporary measures

-• Do not work for too long consecutively
+• Do not work for too long continuously

 • Take breaks in cool areas